oracle/node-oracledb/INSTALL.md

 - Was there a network connection error?
 Do you need to set `http_proxy` and/or `https_proxy`?

-- For Node 4 onwards, you need a compiler with C++11 support, such as VS 2013 or GCC 4.7.
+- Does your compiler have C++11 support, e.g. use VS 2013 or GCC 4.7.

+- Do you have Python 2.7?
+Run `python --version`.

+- Do you have an old version of `node-gyp` installed?
+Try updating it.
+Also try deleting `$HOME/.node-gyp` or equivalent.

+- Try running `npm cache clean -f` and deleting the `node_modules/oracledb` directory.

+If `require('oracledb')` fails, for example with **DPI-1047: Oracle Client library cannot be loaded**:

 - Does your Node.js architecture (32-bit or 64-bit) match the Oracle
-  client architecture?
+  client library architecture?
 Run `node -p 'process.arch'` and compare with, for example, `dumpbin /headers oci.dll` (on Windows), `file libclntsh.dylib` (macOS) or `file libclntsh.so.*` (Linux).

 - On Windows, do you have the correct VS Redistributable?
 Review the [Windows install instructions](#winredists).

 - On Windows, is your `PATH` set correctly to include the Oracle client libraries?

-- Do you need system privileges to set, or preserve, variables, e.g. an elevated command prompt on Windows, or `sudo -E` on Linux?
+- Do you need system privileges to set, or preserve, variables like `PATH`, e.g. an elevated command prompt on Windows, or `sudo -E` on Linux?

 - On Windows try a dependency walker.
-Check your `node_modules/oraclebd/build/Release/oracledb.node` binary has a matching Oracle client and VS Redistributable.
+Check your `node_modules/oraclebd/build/Release/oracledb.node` binary can locate the Oracle client libraries and VS Redistributable.

 - Do you have multiple copies of Oracle libraries installed?
 Is the expected version first in `PATH` (on Windows) or `LD_LIBRARY_PATH`